dachcom-digital/pimcore-lucene-search/README.md

 # Pimcore Lucene Search

-Just download and install it into your plugin folder.
+Just download and install it into your plugin folder into a folder called LuceneSearch.
+Run composer update for this folder.

 ### Requirements
 * Pimcore 4.0